Immigrant Info / Santa Clara County

 COVID-19 Update: Medical care through telephone appointments Gardner serves patients independent of immigration status and all information is safeguarded.
 Multi-Language: Spanish, Vietnamese

-Our mission is to provide high quality, comprehensive health care, including prevention and education, early intervention, treatment and advocacy services which are affordable, respectful, culturally, linguistically and age appropriate - especially the disenfranchised, disadvantaged and most vulnerable members.
-9 branches throughout the County.
+Comprehensive health care, including prevention, education, early intervention, treatment and advocacy services which are affordable, respectful, culturally, linguistically and age appropriate - especially the disenfranchised, disadvantaged and most vulnerable members.
+9 branches throughout Santa Clara County.
 Key Words: Healthcare, Covered CA enrollment asst, Medical, Dental, Women, Children, Optometry, pediatrics, Mental Health, Pharmacy, SCC, CORONAVIRUS, Undocumented

 - HEALTH - SCC Public Health Department (PHD)